DylanOpenDev/ckb-dex-test/README.md

 # ckb-dex-test

-The test for the DEX on Nervos CKB
+The test for the [order book script](https://github.com/glias/dex-contracts) on Nervos CKB

 ### How to Work

 - Edit .env file

-You need to copy .env file from .env.example and input your own private keys.
+You need to copy `.env` file from `.env.example` and input your own private keys.

+You can input your own SUDT type script and input your own order book lock script in `src/utils/const.js`.

 ```shell
 git clone https://github.com/DylanOpenDev/ckb-dex-test.git